Brač Travel Guide

 Livka Cove – is a lovely pebble beach not far away from town Sutivan.
 Surrounding vineyards and olive groves make a fantastic ambience in this quiet cove.

-Naturist beaches on Brač Island
+Naturist Beaches on Brač Island

 Paklina Beach –is fantastic pebbled beach at the western end of famous Golden Horn.